 All segments and sizing combs in the DDC-Sizers are designed to be interchangeable throughout the machine.
 Unique to McLanahan Primary and Secondary DDC-Sizers is the hydraulic product size adjustment, which gives producers versatility if the product size requirements change.

 How DDC-Sizers Work

-McLanahan offers many different roll designs, tooth configurations and material selections that are engineered to maximise a sizer’s efficiency and wear life and to minimise the cost of ownership.
+McLanahan offers many different roll designs, tooth configurations and material selections that are engineered to maximize a sizer’s efficiency and wear life and to minimize the cost of ownership.

 Applications for DDC-Sizers

 DDC-Sizers are typically used in applications where the material being crushed has natural fracture plains and lends itself to compression crushing rather than attrition crushing or impact crushing.
 Coal, salt and phosphates are very common applications where DDC-Sizers are specified.
 DDC-Sizers deliver excellent control on product size and consistency.
 They are also very well-suited to crushing applications where the product is found in high clay bands and requires liberation from the clay as well as size reduction.

 Sizers are recommended for applications where a 4:1 ratio is required.
 However, due to the low profile and relatively small footprint, these DDC-Sizers are often nested to deliver multiple phases in a single flow.

 DDC-Sizer Features & Benefits

 - Low roll speeds ensure minimum dust and fines generation

 - Compact design with right angle gear reducers and smaller footprint allow for installation in low-headroom areas